 We present the integrated chip-scale tuning of multiple photonic crystal cavities.
-The optimized implementation allows effective and precise tuning of multiple cavity resonances (up to ?1.60 nm/mW) and intercavity phase (?0.038 ? /mW) by direct local temperature tuning on suspended silicon nanomembranes.
+The optimized implementation allows effective and precise tuning of multiple cavity resonances (up to ~1.60 nm/mW) and intercavity phase (~0.038 π/mW) by direct local temperature tuning on suspended silicon nanomembranes.
 Through designing the serpentine metal electrodes and careful electron-beam alignment to avoid cavity mode overlap, the coupled photonic crystal L3 cavities preserve their high quality factors.
-The deterministic resonance and phase control enables switching between the all-optical analog of electromagnetically-induced-transparency to flat-top filter lineshapes, with future applications of trapping photons and optoelectronic modulators. © 2011 American Institute of Physics.
+The deterministic resonance and phase control enables switching between the all-optical analog of electromagnetically-induced-transparency to flat-top filter lineshapes, with future applications of trapping photons and optoelectronic modulators.

-T. Gu et al., "Deterministic Integrated Tuning of Multicavity Resonances and Phase for Slow-Light in Coupled Photonic Crystal Cavities," Applied Physics Letters, American Institute of Physics (AIP), Jan 2011.
+T. Gu et al., "Deterministic Integrated Tuning of Multicavity Resonances and Phase for Slow-Light in Coupled Photonic Crystal Cavities," Applied Physics Letters, vol. 98, American Institute of Physics (AIP), Mar 2011.

 Mechanical and Aerospace Engineering

 © 2011 American Institute of Physics (AIP), All rights reserved.